 7. Drive Safe & Avoid Potholes

 Good driving habits are an excellent way to protect your car (and yourself).
-Allow your engine time to warm up before you hit the road.
+Don’t idle your car to warm it up, it’s actually bad for your car.
 Stick to a moderate rate of speed.
 Avoid taking corners too sharply, as well as rapid braking or acceleration.
 Minimize stop-and-start driving and short trips of less than 1.5 kilometres; both are very hard on your car.
 And watch out for those Ottawa post-winter potholes!

 8. Store Tires Properly